brett-ranieri/myMovie-client/README.md

 ## Project Description

-Using React and Parcel, build the client-side for an app called myMovie allowing users to interact with the data stored in the existing server-side code.
+Using React, React Bootstrap, and Parcel, build the client-side for an app called myMovie allowing users to interact with the data stored in the existing server-side code.
+App is fully responsive for all screen sizes.

 ## How to get the project running